 In the United States

 The City of Cambridge has used an at-large, proportional representation form of RCV to elect their City Council and School Committee since 1941.
 A number of colleges and universities in Massachusetts use RCV for their student government or alumni elections.
 Additionally, several public school systems around the state ask parents to rank their choice of school in order of preference.
-While matching students to schools isn't an RCV election, per se, it does demonstrated the prevalence and ease of filling out ranked ballots.

 - Cambridge (City Council and School Committee)